hashicorp/vagrant/docs/backwards-compatibility.md

 is that you should be able to go back to a Vagrant powered project a year later and still be able to build its environment as if it were made the same day.
-We plan to uphold the promise to this feature, but to do so we first need to settle on a _standard API and configuration specification_.
+We plan to uphold the promise to this feature, but to do so we first need to settle on a standard API and configuration specification.

-That being said, **our promise** is to provide backwards compatibility for every _major version_ of Vagrant.
+That being said, **our promise** is to provide backwards compatibility for every major version of Vagrant.
 For example, once Vagrant 1.0 is released, we promise to support that version forever (one way or another).

 To reiterate our point, you should be able to go back to a Vagrant 1.0 project